-You are a manager, a team lead or in other leadership position and you want to be a better leader?
+You are a manager, a team lead or in other management position and you want to be a better leader?
 Here are three things you can do to improve your leadership.

 Get out of your office

 If by any chance your current position came with a private office get out of it.
 If only you can get rid of it completely.
 Instead, become a nomad sitting every day somewhere else in the office amongst your people.

 By doing this you will achieve two major things:

 - You will know better how things really are in your group/department/company.
 You will be able to smell the air and hear the noise.
 You will see how people go about the business.
 You will start to know them.
 And they will start to know you.
 Your private office – as nice as it is to have one – only separates you from your people, forces you to view them through reports, spreadsheets and formal meetings.
 This alienates you from them.

 - People will get used to your presence.
 Of course, it will be some time before they get over their initial surprise.
 At first this will be a novelty, they may feel observed and maybe even be intimidated.
 However, as you will keep being somewhere there in the office every day it will become the norm.
 And people will get used to you being part of the team in a perceptible way.

 Of course, you will need some quiet time away from others.
 But hey – everyone needs it.
 Just remember your first job is people, not reports, not spreadsheets, not e-mail – people.

 If you want to think alone and not be disturbed reserve a meeting room.
 Or go outside altogether, have a walk, go for a coffee or a drive in your car – whatever helps you reflect & think.
 And when you will need to have a word with someone in private you can also use meetings room for this – no need to keep a ‘private office’ just for this.

 Vow not to call employees “resources” ever again